deltacv/visionloop/README.md

 ## Using the Mjpeg Streamer

-Adding the additional "streamer" module to your project allows you to stream the processed image to a web server.<br>
+Adding the additional "streaming" module to your project allows you to stream the processed image to a web server.<br>
 Make sure to add the dependency to your project as shown in the installation section.<br>
 Here's an example of how to set up a vision loop with a webcam source and an AprilTag processor, and stream the processed image to a web server: